supracloud/formuladb-poc2/README.md

+This is a second PoC for the formuladb no-code/low-code platform.

+Goals:

+* data driven
+* business logic expressed as Spreadsheet-like formulas: computations, rollup(s), validations, rules
+* interfaces expressed as "external tables" and manipulated with the same constructs as a "normal" table
+* polyglot persistence
+* horizontally scalable over mixed databases/persistence
+* themeable using standard CSS/Sass skills
+* deployable in any environment baremetal, public/private clouds using kubernetes as a common denominator (k3s for single node deployments)

-FormulaDB apps could be plain HTML/CSS/JS web apps:
+# FormulaDB apps could be plain HTML/CSS/JS web apps:

 * [ ]  A `Page` is vanilla `HTML`
 * [ ]  An `Entity` is `JSON, Schema - like`: proprietary FormulaDB format